luiscardenas97/CSE_212/1-queue.md

     print()
 ```
 ## Problem to Solve: Music Playlist Creator Software
-Write a program that implement a queue to create a songs playlist with a maximum of 20 songs.
+Write a program that implements a queue to create a songs playlist with a maximum of 20 songs.
 This should allow the user to add new songs to the playlist and dequeue songs that were already played.
 The general instructions for the program are:
 * Create a class that contains a queue for the playlist with a maximum size of 20
 * Create a class inside the queue class that contains the information of each song (name, artist, and duration)
-* Create a method inside the song class called `__str__ ` that return the string structure in which the dequeued songs will be print.
+* Create a method inside the song class called `__str__ ` that return the string structure in which the dequeued songs will be printed.
 It should print the name of the song with the artist and duration
 * Create a method that allows  to enqueue songs to the playlist.
 It should print a message when the maximum number of songs is reached
 * Create a method that allows to dequeque songs from the paylist
 * Create a method called `len()` that returns the size of the queue to use its value for the logic of the code. `hint:` look at the print management example.